 5. Another option is to add graphics that represent what percentage of the proposed projects’ total cost or total resource hours fall into specified categories.
 There are many different types of these categories.
 One example of a specified category could be which corporate or business strategy does each project most align to and directly support.
 These types of graphics can answer the question: does the portfolio contain the right mix of projects?

 6. Work with the project portfolio governance team to gain approval on the proposed project portfolio, which is the list of proposed projects that fall within the resource capacity.
 Strategic decisions are made at this point.
 Are these the right projects for the organization to commit resources to?
 Is it the right mix of projects?
 Do these projects represent our organization’s intent, direction, and priorities?
 Also, there may be questions and discussions by the governance team about how to increase resource capacity (money and/or people), or how to increase efficiency, or how to reduce the cost and/or resource estimates for each of the projects that either fall above or below the budget and/or resource capacity line so that more projects can get done.

 7. Publish the approved project portfolio along with the project roadmap dashboard report that shows the pacing for each of the projects along a calendar timeline.

-Barbara Schrage, PMP, MCPM, teach Project Portfolio Management at the Wisconsin School of Business Center for Professional & Executive Development.
+Barbara Schrage, PMP, MCPM, teaches Project Portfolio Management at the Wisconsin School of Business Center for Professional & Executive Development.
 To learn more about her upcoming courses, please contact [email protected] .